Nucleus Capture by Macroscopic Dark Matter

 A nucleus can be captured by a \DMB/ while emitting a photon in a process similar to neutron radiative capture by a nucleus, such as $n + \ce{^{197}_79Au} \rightarrow \ce{^{198}_79Au}+ \gamma$.
 Explicitly, the \DMB/-induced radiative capture process is \beqa \ce{^A_Z N} + \Pcirc \rightarrow \PNcirc + \gamma ~, \eeqa with $\PNcirc$ as a bound state of \DMB/ and a nucleus.
 For the neutron capture case, depending on the incident neutron kinetic energy, there is a low energy region with $1/v$ scaling, an intermediate resonant region and a fast neutron region.
 For the \DMB/ case, the relative speed between the \DMB/ and the target nucleus in a laboratory is roughly the averaged dark matter speed in our local galaxy or around $v \sim 300~\mbox{km}/\mbox{s} \approx 10^{-3}\,c$.
 Using the reduced mass $\mu \approx A\,m_p$ and the proton mass $m_p = 0.938$~GeV, the kinetic energy of the scattering process is $E_{\rm kin} \approx k^2/(2 \mu) \approx m_A\,v^2/2 \approx A\times 0.5~\mbox{keV}$, which does not vary too much for comparable nucleus mass number.
 On the other hand, we do not know the exact radius of \DMB/ and will keep the radius as a free parameter of the model.
 As with neutron radiative capture, we will see three qualitatively different regions: no bound state formation, resonant scattering and geometric cross section saturation.

 Though the radiated photon of course requires a relativistic description, both the initial scattering state and final bound state are well described by non-relativistic mechanics.
 For a heavy \DMB/ with $\Msol \gg m_A$, the center-of-mass frame is approximately the rest frame of \DMB/.
 Effectively, one can think that a nucleus enters the inner region of \DMB/.
-Because of the changing nucleus mass from outside to inside, the \DMB/ effectively provides a spherical potential well for the nucleus.
-The scattering cross section becomes a ``textbook'' one, although we are not aware of the relevant results in the large radius parameter region, where the usual dipole approximation breaks down.